junxit/us-congress-bills-110/metadata.md

 - 2008-04-14 — Placed on the Union Calendar, Calendar No. 364.
 - 2008-04-14 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-589.
 - 2008-04-14 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-589.
+- 2008-04-15 — Considered under suspension of the rules. (consideration: CR H2284-2289)
+- 2008-04-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5570.
+- 2008-04-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-04-15 — Mr. Conyers moved to suspend the rules and pass the bill, as amended.
+- 2008-04-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (consideration: CR H2284-2285)
+- 2008-04-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(consideration: CR H2284-2285)
+- 2008-04-15 — The title of the measure was amended.
+Agreed to without objection.